Montréal Pride shows its colours

 Pride circus

-The Fierté Montréal Festival runs from August 1 to 11.
+The Fierté Montréal Festival runs from July 31 to August 10.
 Click here for a complete listing of all Fierté Montréal Festival events and activities.

 Visiting Montreal?
 Click here for a guide to bars in the Village and beyond.